-There is \$222,000 in the City's Underground Power Reserve.
+There is \$216,000 in the City's Underground Power Reserve.
 We recommend Council approve utilisation of these funds to provide additional project management and community engagement resources for this significant project.
+The recommendation has been updated to reflect the current total.
 This would include preparing a business case and project plan for the City simultaneously with Western Power's detailed design process.
-We estimate resourcing for this project could entail up to two FTE covering 1) project management and 2) community consultation and engagement requiring a budget of up to \$220,000 for the first 12 months.
+We estimate resourcing for this project could entail up to two FTE covering 1) project management and 2) community consultation and engagement requiring a budget of up to \$216,000 for the first 12 months.